benzlock/fropbox/README.md

 ## Usage

 To ensure that it works on all platforms, this project was designed to be used with Docker.
-The project can be built and start by running
+The project can be built and started by running

 ```
 $ docker build . -t fropbox ; docker run fropbox